 In April 2013, in an interview at Eve Fanfest 2013, it was reported that the World of Darkness team has worked on multiple projects at CCP, and is sharing technology with the company’s other titles and teams.
 There are 70 people working on the tools and technology that will be used to build the World of Darkness and it was stressed that the game is in pre-production.
 Chris McDonough said "What we're doing is building a lot of tools, and we're trying to do it in a smart way... we have to be able to use the tools to make up the ground for the number of guys we have", and he also added "Now, we'll ramp the team up when it comes time to go into actual production but, for sure, we're making phenomenal progress".
 It was also announced the game will be a next-generation MMO and will work like a vampire simulator.
 "We're making sure this is a next-generation MMO.
 It's very focused on movement and motion and capturing what it's like to be a vampire.
 People ask about our high level designs for World of Darkness and we've called this a vampire simulator.
 What's it like to be a vampire.
 Not a super hero, but a super-powered individual.
 The way the characters move around the city feels very vampiric", McDonough explained.
 The demo showed during the World of Darkness presentation at Eve Fanfest 2013, proved this out.”

 Thank you for reading this far.
 We hope to hear from you soon and with any luck we can get enough signatures to make a sizable difference in CCP’s decision making.

-Cassian Lawrence needs your help with “CCP GAMES - Corporate: Reinstate development of World of Darkness Online MMORPG and devote the same level of resources, funding and priority to it as you do EVE Online.”.
-Join Cassian and 3,568 supporters today.
+Jay Lawrence needs your help with “CCP GAMES - Corporate: Reinstate development of World of Darkness Online MMORPG and devote the same level of resources, funding and priority to it as you do EVE Online.”.
+Join Jay and 3,568 supporters today.